 Ongoing Grant Opportunities

-In addition to the signature strategy, the Foundation will accept letters of inquiry from intermediaries, institutions, systems and nonprofit organizations committed to improving degree completion among men of color on an ongoing basis.
+In addition to the signature strategy, the Foundation accepts letters of inquiry from intermediaries, institutions, systems and nonprofit organizations committed to improving degree completion among men of color on an ongoing basis.

-Specifically, the Foundation will focus on supporting the broader ecosystem of organizations working toward systemic change that seek to address the following issues:
+Specifically, the Foundation focuses on supporting the broader ecosystem of organizations working toward systemic change that seek to address the following issues: